Find Your Place to Connect

 Looking for friends and a way to connect with like-minded people?
 Come hang out with other ladies from First Baptist on the first Thursday of each month at Rudy's BBQ!

-We alternate each month between lunch and dinner:
+We alternate each month between lunch and dinner.

-July 4 - None
+January - None

-Sept 5 - Lunch, 12-1 PM
+February 5 - Lunch, 12-1 PM

-Oct 3 - Dinner, 6-7 PM
+September 3 - Dinner, 6-7 PM

-Nov 7 - Lunch 12-1 PM
+October 1 - Lunch, 12-1 PM